decyjphr-org/workflow-script-injection/README.md

 We find that the workflow does not execute the `console.log('WTF!!!');` code.
 Success!

-## Exercise 6 - Mitigate using GitHub Action
+## Exercise 5 - Mitigate using CodeQL Action Workflow
 ### Creating an Actions workflow to scan Workflow files using CodeQL
 In this section we are going to create an Actions workflow to scan existing workflows for any security weaknesses.